Onshor/alavetelitheme/README.md

-Alavetelitheme
+Infrominitheme
 ==============

-This is a "hello world" type theme package for Alaveteli.
+This is the official theme of [Informini](http://informini.org/).

 The intention is to support simple overlaying of templates and resources without the need to touch the core Alaveteli software.